Bend Studio

-Bend Studio (formerly Blank, Berlyn & Co., Inc. and Eidetic, Inc.) is an American video game developer based in Bend, Oregon.
+Bend Studio (formerly Blank, Berlyn & Co., Inc. and Eidetic, Inc., also formerly known as SCEA Bend Studio) is an American video game developer based in Bend, Oregon.
 Founded in 1992, the studio is best known for developing Bubsy 3D, the Syphon Filter series, and Days Gone.
 Since 2000, Bend Studio is a first-party developer for Sony Interactive Entertainment under PlayStation Studios.